VanCannon/RAG_local/README.md

 2. Create a project folder and clone the repository (Could skip creating the folder and do git clone... but it would keep the repository name.)
 `mkdir RAG_example`
 `cd RAG_example`
 `git config --global init.defaultBranch main` # only if you want the initial branch of all future local repositories to be called "main" which lines up with Github and makes thing easier.
-Otherwise it defaults to "Master"
+Otherwise it defaults to "Master" Only need to do this the first time.
 `git init`
 `git pull https://github.com/VanCannon/RAG_local.git`